kuhrusty/MorbadScorepad/README.md

 Studio, not your real phone).
 If your phone doesn't show up in that window, something is wrong.
-Choose your phone (plugged in as a USB device, connected as a camera or a media device... probably camera) and wait for the "Ask AutoDad 1.0!" screen to show up.
+Choose your phone (plugged in as a USB device, connected as a camera or a media device... probably camera) and wait for the Brüttelburg screen to show up.

 -----